- Category = C

 Queen Elizabeth.

 London and Paris: Boussod, Valadon & Co.
 (GOUPIL), 1896.
 Full calf, 12 3/4 inches tall.
 A superb full calf binding by Henderson & Bisset with raised bands and 'regal' centre tools framed within a series of pallets to the panels.
-A series of gilt and blind fillets with the gilt 'regal' corner tools corner tool frame the rose and crown insignia of Elizabeth Regina.
+A series of gilt and blind fillets with the gilt 'regal' corner tools frame the rose and crown insignia of Elizabeth Regina.
 Gilt dentelles and top edge..
 This is the best edition of this lavish work with the plates in 2 states in a limitation of 200 numbers and 100 lettered copies of which this is number 70.
 Colour frontispiece and many monochrome plates throughout.
 A bookplate has been removed and there is some superficial damage caused by a long defunct insect, overall a magnificent copy.

 More details Price: £750.00 -